kubermatic/docs/content/kubermatic/master/tutorials-howtos/external-clusters/eks/_index.en.md

 - Upgrade Kubernetes Version.
 Select the Kubernetes Version from the dropdown to upgrade the md.

-- Scale the replicas
-    In the popup dialog, you can increase or decrease the number of worker nodes that are managed by this machine deployment.
+- Scale the replicas: In the popup dialog, you can increase or decrease the number of worker nodes that are managed by this machine deployment.
 Either specify the number of desired nodes or use the `+` or `-` to increase or decrease node count.

 ![Update EKS Machine Deployment](/img/kubermatic/master/tutorials/external_clusters/edit_eks_md.png "Update EKS Machine Deployment")